Kruithne/nwjs-installer/README.md

 Usage: nwjs [options]

 Options:
+  --target-dir          Specify a target directory to install to.
   --version             Specify a version to install (e.g 0.49.2) --sdk                 Install the SDK flavor instead of the normal flavor.
   --no-cache            Disable caching of downloaded builds.